waleedd32/mern-realestate/README.md

 # MERN Real Estate Application

 A full-stack real estate application built with React (using Vite) for the client and Node/Express for the server, connected to a MongoDB database.
-This project demonstrates how to manage property listings, user authentication, and a simple workflow for browsing and searching real estate properties.
+This project demonstrates how to manage property listings, user authentication, a smooth user experience via Loading Skeletons, and a simple workflow for browsing and searching real estate properties.

 ## Table of Contents